aowuaowua/final-app/README.md

 - Including the **profit**, **margin**, **potential**, **weakness** within the four different aspect regarding the company.

-- The app is available for users to conduct certain interactions: page selection, buttons, slidebar, query etc.
+- The app is available for users to conduct certain **interactions**: page selection, buttons, slidebar, query etc.

 ## Notion For Using: